MichaelSolati/geofirestore-js/README.md

 [![npm](https://img.shields.io/npm/v/geofirestore)](https://www.npmjs.com/package/geofirestore) [![npm bundle size](https://img.shields.io/bundlephobia/minzip/geofirestore)](https://bundlephobia.com/result?p=geofirestore) [![Lint and Test](https://github.com/MichaelSolati/geofirestore-js/workflows/Lint%20and%20Test/badge.svg?branch=master)](https://github.com/MichaelSolati/geofirestore-js/actions?query=workflow%3A%22Lint+and+Test%22) [![Coveralls github](https://img.shields.io/coveralls/github/MichaelSolati/geofirestore-js)](https://coveralls.io/github/MichaelSolati/geofirestore-js) [![David](https://img.shields.io/david/michaelsolati/geofirestore-js)](https://david-dm.org/michaelsolati/geofirestore-js) [![GitHub stars](https://img.shields.io/github/stars/MichaelSolati/geofirestore-js)](https://github.com/MichaelSolati/geofirestore-js/stargazers) [![GitHub forks](https://img.shields.io/github/forks/MichaelSolati/geofirestore-js)](https://github.com/MichaelSolati/geofirestore-js/network/members)

-> ## WARNING
->
-> The master branch of GeoFirestore on GitHub is currently used for the development of GeoFirestore v4.0.0.
-If you need to view the source code or README of the latest release of GeoFirestore, v3.6.0, [click here](https://github.com/MichaelSolati/geofirestore-js/tree/v3.6.0).

 Full documentation is available at [https://geofirestore.com](https://geofirestore.com).

 GeoFirestore is an open-source library that extends the Firestore library in order to store and query documents based on their geographic location.
 At its heart, GeoFirestore is just a wrapper for the Firestore library, exposing many of the same functions and features of Firestore.
 Its main benefit, however, is the possibility of retrieving only those documents within a given geographic area - all in realtime.